v-rob/minetest/doc/developing/profiling.md

 # Profiling

+## Using builtin's mod profiler

+Builtin has a profiler for callbacks registered by mods.
+It measures how much time each callback took per server-step (on average / min / max).

+To start, enable the `profiler.load` setting.
+(There are more settings, see `profiler.*` and `instrument.*`.)

+Use the `profiler` chatcommand to look at the results.

 ## Profiling Luanti on Linux with perf

 We will be using a tool called "perf", which you can get by installing `perf` or `linux-perf` or `linux-tools-common`.